Updated: Nov 17, 2025

 In SSR, the server does most of the heavy lifting, making the page ready to view as soon as it reaches your browser.

-According to WebFX, 83% of humans expect websites they visit to load in 3 seconds or less, and 40% of human beings will abandon a website that takes over 3 seconds to load.
+According to WebFX, 83% of humans expect websites they visit to load in 3 seconds or less, and 40% of human beings will abandon a website design for Dubai that takes over 3 seconds to load.
 These stats tell us that failure to fulfill customers’ expectations will bring about high abandonment.
 With SSR, the server pre-renders the HTML for a web page before sending it to the browser.

 This method when you go to the website for the very first time, you obtain a completely-rendered web page, and it seems within the browser almost instantly.
 This is particularly important for users with weak internet connections, because it reduces the need to download massive JavaScript files and watch for them to load earlier than content can be considered.
 The faster first load makes the web page more responsive from the start.